A new form of asymptotic expansion for non-smooth differential equations with time-decaying forcing functions: Conclusions

-\textit{Epilogue.} The use of the subordinate variable in the current paper may enable us to obtain asymptotic expansions in other situations that are deemed impossible in previous study.
+We have obtained the asymptotic expansion, in a new form, for decaying solutions of non-autonomous nonlinear non-smooth differential equations.
+We specified a suitable class of complicated decaying forcing functions for this theory to be applicable.
+The novelty is the introduction of a new subordinate variable in establishing such a closed-form expansion.
+The use of the subordinate variable in the current paper may enable us to obtain asymptotic expansions in other situations that are deemed impossible in previous study.
 This idea will be explored in our future work.
+It can be applied to both nonlinear ODE and PDE.
+In fact, we develop the theory for multi-subordinate variables even for the NSE in a subsequent paper \cite{H11}.
+Our result may be extended to equations with fractional derivatives, even for newer classes such as those in \cite{frac1,frac2}.

-\textbf{Acknowledgement.} The author would like to thank Dat Cao for many insightful discussions.
+\textbf{Acknowledgment.} The author would like to thank Dat Cao for many insightful discussions.

-\textbf{Statements and Declarations.} The author received no funds or grants during the preparation of this manuscript.
-This paper contains no data and there are no conflicts of interests.